THE SPAN TEAM

 Doug Ota

-SPAN Advisor in Residence to the Board of Trustees for 2024
+SPAN Founder, Advisor to the Board and Interim Co-Director

 SPAN BOARD OF TRUSTEES